The Variety of Integrable Killing Tensors on the 3-Sphere: St ackel systems

-\end{lemma} The action of the permutation group on tensors extends linearly to an action of the group algebra.
+The action of the permutation group on tensors extends linearly to an action of the group algebra.
 In particular, any Young tableau acts on tensors with corresponding indices.
 For example,

 To give another example, the operator \eqref{eq:hook} acts on a tensor $T_{b_1b_2d_1d_2a_2c_2}$ by an antisymmetrisation in the indices $b_1$, $a_2$, $c_2$ and a subsequent symmetrisation in the indices $b_1$, $b_2$, $d_1$, $d_2$.
-In the same way its adjoint \eqref{eq:antihook} acts by first symmetrising and then antisymmetrising.
+In the same way its adjoint \eqref{eq:antihook} acts by f\/irst symmetrising and then antisymmetrising.